wiwiluo/BunkrDownloader/README.md

 ## Batch Download

-To batch download media from multiple URLs, you can use the `main.py` script.
+To batch download from multiple URLs, you can use the `main.py` script.
 This script reads URLs from a file named `URLs.txt` and downloads each one using the media downloader.

 ### Usage